-For the most part, all MGA's want to sell you is liability only policies and won’t tell you that you have the Texas right to purchase uninsured motorist coverage up to the limits of our liability limits.
+For the most part, all MGA's want to sell you is liability only policies and won’t tell you that you have the Texas right to purchase uninsured motorist coverage up to the limits of your liability limits.
 Although they have to get your written rejection on both uninsured motorist coverage and personal injury protection if you don't want the coverage, they will not push the coverage and rarely explain the importance of having uninsured motorist coverage.
-Uninsured motorist coverage is by far the most important coverage you can by other than state required liability insurance.
+Uninsured motorist coverage is by far the most important coverage you can buy other than state required liability insurance.

 Guess why insurance companies do not push selling uninsured coverage?
 It's because it is one of the least profitable lines of insurance.
 They sell UM coverage because the legislature makes them offer the coverage to you.
-In my experience, over 25% of those driving on Texas roads do not have any type of automobile coverage.
+In my experience, over 25% of those driving on Texas roads do not have any type of automobile liability coverage.
 The fact that the Texas Department of Insurance (TDI) and Texas Legislature allows MGA’S to sell limited liability policies makes the statistic of no insurance drivers worse.

 Request a Free CAse Evaluation